-Email spoofing is one of the most common forms of cybercriminal activity.
-It underpins the mechanism required to conduct hacking activities such as spear phishing and business email compromise, and it can take many forms.
+Email spoofing is one of the most common forms of cybercriminal activity, specifically a form of identity deception that’s widely used in phishing and spam attacks.
+It underpins the mechanism required to conduct hacking activities, and it can take many forms.
 Unfortunately, most email users will eventually receive an email that has been spoofed—whether they know it or not.

 In addition to manipulating the display name, an attacker may also use the actual email address of the impersonated identity in the From header, such as “United Customer Service” <firstname.lastname@example.org>.
-This type of attack, known as a Domain Spoofing Attack, does not require compromising the account or the servers of the impersonated identity, but exploits the security holes in the underlying email protocols.
+This type of attack, known as a domain spoofing attack, does not require compromising the account or the servers of the impersonated identity, but exploits the security holes in the underlying email protocols.
 Attackers often use public cloud infrastructure or third-party email sending services that do not verify domain ownership to send such attacks.
-Email authentication standards, such as DMARC, can be used by a domain owner to prevent spoofing of their domain, but are still not adopted widely by popular brands and government organizations.
+Email authentication standards, such as DMARC, can be used by a domain owner to prevent spoofing of their domain, but have still not been adopted widely by popular brands and government organizations.

-Throughout the past few years, there has been an increase in business email compromise attacks, which typically spoof CEO and CFO email addresses to initiate wire transfers.
-Recent research from the Agari Cyber Intelligence Division indicates that this tactic is also being used to request small-dollar gift cards for charity events or to reward staff for their work.
+Throughout the past few years, there has been an increase in business email compromise attacks, which typically spoof CEOs’ and CFOs’ email addresses to initiate wire transfers.
+Recent research from Agari’s Cyber Intelligence Division (ACID) indicates that this tactic is also being used to request small-dollar gift cards for charity events or to reward staff for their work.
 In these cases, the email is typically coming from an executive at the organization and is directed to either an executive assistant or to junior employees in his or her department.

-While it is not possible to prevent cybercriminals from spoofing email addresses, as they continuously find new ways to trick their targets, it is possible to block these messages before they reach the inboxes of your employees, customers, and partners.
+While it is not possible to prevent cybercriminals from spoofing email addresses (as they continuously find new ways to trick their targets), it is possible to block these messages before they reach the inboxes of your employees, customers, and partners.
 Here at Agari, we use a combination of email authentication and identity detection to ensure that spoofed emails are detected before they ever reach the inbox.
-As part of the Secure Email Cloud, this strategy ensures that intended targets stay safe from brand impersonation, identity deception, and email spoofing, ultimately helping you trust your inbox.
+Our comprehensive strategy ensures that intended targets stay safe from brand impersonation, identity deception and email spoofing, ultimately helping you restore trust to the inbox.